hssmalo/steampunkfantasy/rules.md

 - Fire

 **Fire** **damage**:
 Treat it as regular damage, except for resistances.
-Fire damage does not ignore armor, but ignore regular damage resistances.
-However any fire resistance the  Roll on regular damage table.
+Fire damage does not ignore armor, but ignore regular damage resistances, but not fire resistance.

 **Poison**:
 Details: see continious damage.